 Roy Worthington and John Winthrop of the University of Michigan develop the Fourier transform hologram.

-Adolf Lohmann, University of California, San Diego produces first computer generated holograms.
+Adolf Lohmann, University of California, San Diego produces the first computer generated holograms.

 Larry Siebert Self-Portrait is the first pulsed hologram human portrait, made at the Conductron holography lab.